 Survey findings also highlight opportunities where simple and intuitive digital tools could be introduced to help address difficulties that offline MSMEs cited.
-For instance, nearly a quarter (23 percent) of MSMEs reported ever having difficulty hiring or finding new employees.
-At the same time, the smallest percentage of offline MSMEs (45 percent) reported using offline methods to hire or find new employees in the past 30 days.
+For instance, nearly a guarter (23 percent) of surveyed MSMEs reported ever having difficulty hiring or finding new employees.
+At the same time, of the business activities about which they were surveyed, the smallest percentage of surveyed offline MSMEs (45 percent) reported using offline methods to hire or find new employees in the past 30 days.
 This indicates that there could be an opportunity to encourage offline MSMEs to use digital tools for relevant use cases such as personnel recruitment.
 Stakeholders in the public, private, and development sectors can consider working together to expand the features of existing digital tools, including Facebook apps, to address these specific difficulties highlighted in the survey data.

-CASE STUDY

-DUMPLINGS OF FURY
+CASE STUDY DUMPLINGS OF FURY